multun/blog/content/receiving-signals-en.rst

 But:

+- signals coalesce a second time in the lookup table (the first was kernel land)
+- the current implementation does not preserve signal order (but could)
 - it can't be used as is in an event loop (see the next section for a workaround)
 - it needs more code / is less efficient for architectures which can't write big integers in a single atomic instruction (these architectures very uncommon,